#1 Ranked Children’s Hospital by U.S. News & World Report

-Mitochondrial disease therapy is still in its infancy.
-Mitochondria have been linked to human disease only since the 1960s, and much of what we know about these diseases has been discovered only in the past 20 years.
+Mitochondria have been linked to human disease only since the 1960s, and much of what we know about mitochondrial disorders has been discovered only in the past 20 years.
 Our knowledge about mitochondrial diseases is changing rapidly, as are the available tests and treatments.

-We offer an experimental medication, Dichloroacetate (DCA), to patients whose mitochondrial disease has caused lactic acidosis, a condition in which there is too much lactate in the blood and spinal fluid.
+We are one of the few institutions in the United States to offer an experimental medication, dichloroacetate (DCA), to patients whose mitochondrial disease has caused lactic acidosis, a condition in which there is too much lactate in the blood and spinal fluid.
 This medicine has been proven to reduce the lactate levels and potentially alleviate disease symptoms.
-Boston Children’s is one of only a few institutions in the United States where this protocol is approved.